Commit to Outcomes

 About the fellowship

-The Commit to Outcomes Fellowship aims to identify an elite group of mid-career central office leaders from across Dallas County who aspire to develop further within their profession and ultimately fill future seats within their respective superintendent’s leadership cabinets.
-Fellowship content will be developed in strong collaboration with sitting Dallas County Superintendents.
+The Commit to Outcomes Fellowship aims to identify an elite group of mid-career central office leaders from across Dallas County who aspire to further develop within their profession and ultimately fill future seats within their respective superintendent’s leadership cabinets.

-The application to become a 2025 Commit to Outcomes Fellow is open through April 22, 2025.
-Apply now to join this highly selective, six-month leadership fellowship, designed to help grow a generation of district leaders who will be better positioned to meaningfully advance student outcomes across Dallas County.
+Apply now to join this highly selective, six-month leadership fellowship, designed to help grow a generation of district leaders who are better positioned to meaningfully advance student outcomes across Dallas County.

 Facilitator